How Psychotherapy Helps

-For many people, the term “relationship counselling” can mean working on your primary relationship with your significant other, and if you would like to explore that, please see the Couples page.
+For many people, the term “relationship counselling” can mean working on your primary relationship with your significant other.

 But we also have relationships with lots of other people, too: parents, siblings, friends, bosses, colleagues, etc. You may find that you are often at odds with a certain person in your life, or perhaps you find yourself in a repetitive type of conflict with any number of people.
 This might mean that you have subconscious patterns, or “ways of being”, that are tricky when you are in important relationships with other people.

 Psychotherapy can help with this because we can work together to help you understand why some of these problems occur.
 While it’s true that you can’t change the other person with whom you are having difficulty, if you can shift your own approach, you will likely change a negative dynamic between you and the other person in a positive way.